basf/metis-backend/README.md

 bash conf/aiida_setup.sh
 ```

-Then setup your virtual env, if needed, and install the Python requirements `pip install -r requirements.txt`.
+Then setup your virtual env, if needed, and install the Python requirements as simply as`pip install -r requirements.txt`.

 Finally, apply the database schema: `/data/pg/bin/psql -U postgres -d metis -f schema/schema.sql`.

 ## Running

-Run `supervisorctl status` to see (nearly) all the services in Supervisor.
+Run `supervisorctl status` to see (almost) all the services in Supervisor.

 One by one, all the parts are managed as follows: